UniquePete/ZMPT101B-arduino/README.md

 ZMPT101B (uint8_t pin, float adcVref, uint16_t adcScale, float sensitivity);
 ```

-Alternate constructor provides a similar structur to that used in the Tillaart ACS712
+Alternate constructor provides a similar structure to that used in the Tillaart ACS712
 library.
-It has a parameters `pin` for analog input to tell where is connected,
+It has parameters `pin` to identify the ADC to which the sensor is connected,
 `adcVref` to identify the ADC reference voltage, `adcScale` to set the ADC scale and
 `sensitivity` to set the sensitivity of the sensor.